IvanSunjg/Advanced-Vision/mlp-cluster/README.md

                   return exp
                 ```

-            3. In this example, we will define an experiment that applies `MixUp` until epoch `n1`, and then applies basic augmentations followed by `GridMask` until epoch `n2`, and finally applying no augmentations (aka `default`) for the rest of the epochs
+            3. In this example, we will define an experiment that applies `MixUp` until epoch `n1`, and then applies basic augmentations followed by `GridMask` until epoch `n2`, and finally applying no augmentations (aka `default`) for the rest of the epochs.

                 ```python
                 def mixup_then_basic_gridmask_then_default(self, n1, n2, alpha=1.0, min_lam=0, max_lam=1, sharpnesss_factor=2):